<?xml version="1.0" encoding="utf-8"?>

 <item>

-<guid isPermaLink="false">http://www.greenbuildingforum.co.uk/newforum/comments.php?DiscussionID=2835</guid>
+<guid isPermaLink="false">https://www.greenbuildingforum.co.uk/newforum/comments.php?DiscussionID=8954</guid>

 <description>